-You must gather a party and find a way to free yourself of the curse before the chip is overwhelmed and your humanity is forever lost.
+You must gather a party and find a way to free yourself of the vampire curse before the chip is overwhelmed and your humanity is forever lost.

-- Awesome but Impractical: Jerry-rigging flamethrowers or Bio-Tech sounds great in theory, but the tendency for jury-rig weapons to explode makes them extremely dangerous (and disarms the user!) that the player is better off with a Shotgun - which does more damage then the flamethrower.
+- Jury-rigging flamethrowers or Bio-Tech sounds great in theory, but the tendency for jury-rig weapons to explode makes them extremely dangerous (and disarms the user!) that the player is better off with a Shotgun - which does more damage then the flamethrower.

 - Point-and-Click Map: It has a map of New York with several markers on it, with more appearing as the game progresses; clicking on a marker brings up a list of all the locations in that area.